hmsayem/alumni-api/README.md

 PUT /api/blog/like/${blog_id}/

 ```
-> The request will add a like to the specified blog post.
+> This request will add a like to the specified blog post.
 If the post is already liked by the logged in user, the request will remove the like from it.